thewca/wca-registration/load_testing/README.md

 When testing on staging, the following URL should be specified as "host" in the Web UI: https://staging.worldcubeassociation.org

+When testing the POC, the host is: https://registration.worldcubeassociation.org

 When monitoring server performance under load, there are a few options:
 - NewRelic dashboard
 - AWS Dashboard